cagov/handbook-cadotgov/docs/dresscode.md

+* Be yourself, be comfortable
-* Business casual with a side of start up
+* Casual with a side of start up
 * No exposed toes